Policy: Acceptable use of information technology

 Information infrastructure: includes the buildings, permanent installations, information services, fixtures, cabling, and capital equipment that comprises the underlying system within or by which the University:

 - holds, transmits, manages, uses, analyses, or accesses data and information; and

 - transmits electronic communication.

 Network connecting devices: includes servers, storage devices, desktop computers, laptop computers, printers, scanners, photocopiers, mobiles, tablet devices, other personal computing devices, and any computing devices with networking interfaces capable of connecting to the ICN.

-Visitors: authorised users who are a part of the University community, but are not ANU staff or students, who have been approved by a delegate to have access to specific information infrastructure and services.
+Visitors: authorised users who are part of the University community, but are not ANU staff or students, who have been approved by a delegate to have access to specific information infrastructure and services.
 This term preplaces the previously use term of affiliate.

 - University IT facilities and services, such as email, must not be used to conduct personal business or unauthorised commercial activity.
 Limited personal use of University IT is acceptable, however access can be revoked at any time and is subject to the same monitoring practices as employment related use.

 - To support its core activities of teaching and research, the University is responsible for: